borab96/random-ensembles/README.md

-# random-ensembles
+# rmt
-Library of random matrix theory generators and methods
+ collection of random matrix theory generators and methods